MultiPoolMiner/MultiPoolMiner/README.txt

 	Donation of mining time in minutes per day to aaronsace.
 Default is 24, minimum is 10 minutes per day (less than 0.7% fee).
 The downloaded miner software can have their own donation system built in.
 Check the readme file of the respective miner used for more details.

 -ExcludeAlgorithm
 	Similar to the '-Algorithm' command but it is used to exclude unwanted algorithms.
-Supported algorithms sorted by pool can be found at https://multipoolminer.io/algorithms; this is also a per-pool setting (see Advanced Configuration)
+Supported algorithms sorted by pool can be found at https://multipoolminer.io/algorithms

--ExcludeCoinName [Zcash, ZeroCoin etc.]
-	Similar to the '-CoinName' command but it is used to exclude selecgted coins from being mined; this is also a per-pool setting (see Advanced Configuration)
-	Note: Only the pools ending in ...Coins expose the coin name in their API.

 -ExcludeDeviceName
 	Simlar to the '-DeviceName' command but it is used to exclude unwanted devices for mining.
 [CPU, GPU, GPU#02, AMD, NVIDIA, AMD#02, OpenCL#03#02 etc.]